-With 41 percent of the nation's wetlands and the most coastline of any state, it is no surprise that Louisiana is known as the Pelican State.
+With 41 percent of the nation's wetlands and the most coastline of any state, Louisiana is uniquely beautiful.
 But the Gulf Coast does more than just give Louisiana a peculiar nickname; it also means that industries like petroleum and refining, offshore and oil production, natural gas, agriculture, space, and commercial fishing dominate the Louisiana economy and contribute to high earnings and lots of employment opportunities for students who attend colleges in Louisiana.

 But ranked by mid-career salary (10 or more years of experience), Louisiana Tech University in Ruston often takes the lead as the college with some of the highest paid graduates.
 Other colleges with high earning potential for alumni with ten or more years of experience are Louisiana State University (LSU) and Southern University A&M College.
 Three of the top schools are public colleges; Tulane University in New Orleans, for example, is often highly ranked on our list.